• Skip to primary navigation

 Dry red chilies, curry leaves and asafetida added to the skillet.

 Pour the tempering over the chutney and mix well.
-Serve at room temperature.
+Serve at room temperature or chilled.

 Tip – Save some tempering for garnishing.